Alexyskoutnev/Quadruped-Trajectory-Optimization-Stack/docs/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-We introduce the Quadruped Trajectory Optimization Stack <b>Q-TOS</b>, a trajectory optimization framework for legged locomotion that autonomously determines full-body tra- jectory plans across challenging terrains.
-Q-TOS is a modu- lar software stack that seamlessly amalgamates state-of-the-art planners, mathematical solvers, control schemes, and deployment tools.
-This work allows long-horizon gait planning by integrating a local gait planner and model-predictive control, demonstrating its efficacy through simulations and real hardware experiments on Solo12.
-Leveraging Q-TOS, our new framework enhances the robustness and adaptability of trajectory solvers, facilitating improved traversal of elevated obstacles in quadruped locomotion planning and control.
+We introduce a new open-source framework, Quadruped Trajectory Optimization Stack (QTOS), which integrates a global planner, local planner, simulator, controller, and robot interface into a single package.
+QTOS serves as a full-stack interface, simplifying continuous motion planning on an open-source quadruped platform by bridging the gap between middleware and gait planning.
+It empowers users to effortlessly translate high-level navigation objectives into low-level robot commands.
+Furthermore, QTOS enhances the stability and adaptability of long-distance gait planning across challenging terrain.
 </p></td></tr></table>
 </p>
   </div>